HAPPY EASTER Y’ALL!x

 We Love It!

-All the cheesiness without the dairy bits that can get heavy and a little unhealthy after a while.
+All the cheesiness without the dairy bits!
 A pleasant change and very quick to get together, for all your impromptu party dip needs!

 Tofu is a magic food with a bad rep due to tiresome jokes about vegetarian hippies and the like.
 It is an acquired taste to some, but adds a great texture to all it touches and is a great vehicle for bags of fat-free protein in anybodies diet.
 Tofu contains more protein than eggs and milk and contains a quarter less calories than beef and a third of the calories (that’s the main protein brigade taken care of!).
 Like all plant based foods, tofu is completely cholesterol free.